eyworldwide/Lemon/README.md

 ### Features

- - Compress .png/.jpg/.gif/.svg image in a batch.
+ - Compress .png/.jpg/.gif/.svg/.mp3/.wav in a batch.
  - Slide to control the quality of compression.
  - Preview the image before and after when you mouse over the list.